 twenty-first century urbanization.

 Students are co-supervised by two professors from two different institutions participating in the programme.
 They are expected to spend at least one year at each of the two institutions, with the opportunity to spend some time at a third institution.
-As of summer 2014, the participating institutions are Humboldt-Universität zu Berlin, Chulalongkorn University, Jawaharlal Nehru University, FLACSO Argentina, Università di Bologna and Universidade Federal Fluminense.
+As of summer 2014, the participating institutions are Humboldt-Universität zu Berlin, Chulalongkorn University, Jawaharlal Nehru University, USAL (Universidad del Salvador, Buenos Aires) and Università di Bologna.
 For a more detailed description of the programme, see the curriculum below.

 Applicants must have a MA degree in a field related to social sciences.
 They need to submit a proposal that falls under one of the eight core topics of the programme, and two faculty members must be willing to supervise the project from two of the participating GSP institutions.